Concise

 1.2.
 The provisions of the Contract continue to bind the Client and the Architect/Consultant as long as is necessary to give effect to the Parties’ respective rights and obligations.

 1.3.
-The Contract supersedes any previous agreement or arrangements between the Client and the Architect/Consultant in relation to the Services (whether oral or written) and represents the entire agreement between the Client and the Architect/Consultant in relation to the Services.
+The Digital Contract, accessible via this website: https://www.architecturenorth.co.uk/digital-contracts/concise, shall supersede any previous hard copy agreement or arrangements between the Client and the Architect/Consultant in relation to the Services (written) and represents the entire agreement between the Client and the Architect/Consultant in relation to the Services.

 1.3.1.
 All additions, amendments, and variations to the Contract shall be binding only if in writing and signed by the duly authorised representatives of both the Client and the Architect/Consultant.